 Wrongful death cases present the highest stakes in personal injury claims.
 Not only is a human life irreplaceable, but the pain and suffering and financial hardships to be endured by their family must be compensated accordingly.

-The Charleston wrongful death attorneys at Auger & Auger Personal Injury Lawyers are committed to taking on the burden of pursuing and winning claims that provide well-deserved comfort to the families who have lost so much.
+The Charleston wrongful death attorneys at Auger & Auger Accident and Injury Lawyers are committed to taking on the burden of pursuing and winning claims that provide well-deserved comfort to the families who have lost so much.

 A wrongful death results from the misconduct or negligence of another person, company, or even a government agency.
 Many claims follow an innocent verdict in a court trial that failed to establish guilt without a reasonable doubt.
 The Charleston wrongful death attorney would take the claim to civil court, where there is a lower standard of proof; i.e., the guilt is based upon the defendant’s responsibility by a preponderance of the evidence.
 However, it’s important to note that no one has to be charged with or convicted of a crime for you to file a wrongful death suit.